IoT-gamer/flutter_gps_ar_fusion_app/README.md

 This project uses a custom Kalman Filter to bridge the gap between slow, noisy satellite updates with high-frequency visual tracking data.
 This results in a **jitter-free** and **continuous path**.

-The application now visualizes this "jitter-free" path on an interactive map.
+The application visualizes this "jitter-free" path on an interactive map.

-note: the **absolute global position** will still have an error of several meters
+This project now includes **Google ARCore Geospatial API** integration, allowing for global localization (VPS) to correct drift using Google Street View data.

 ## 📷 Screenshots
 <img src="docs/images/demo1.jpg" alt="drawing" height="300"/>